 This is where you disembark

-Use your Stay on Ilha do Faial for exploring the fifth largest of the "Hawk Islands", as the Azores are known.
-Little traffic and a low number of tourists allow Hikes in absolute tranquillity.
-Fantastic routes lead across the densely overgrown island, along the cliffs, around the crater lake and to the lighthouse in the west.
-The picturesque Horta harbour is a stopover for every circumnavigator.
-Skippers, divers and whale watchers use the legendary "Peter Café Sport as a popular meeting place to exchange news between souvenir photos and ship models over the "best gin and tonic in the world".
-On the upper floor, the founder of this pirate pub, one of the last whalers, has set up a scrimshaw museum with skilfully crafted whale bones and whale teeth.
+Take advantage of your stay on Ilha do Faial to explore the fifth largest of the "Hawk Islands", as the Azores are called.
+Little traffic and few tourists mean you can hike in complete peace and quiet.
+Fantastic routes lead across the densely vegetated island, along the cliffs, around the crater lake and to the lighthouse in the west.
+The picturesque harbour of Horta is a stopover for every circumnavigator.
+Skippers, divers and whale watchers use the legendary "Peter Café Sport" as a popular meeting place to exchange news over the "best gin and tonic in the world" between souvenir photos and model ships.
+Upstairs, the founder of this pirate pub, one of the last whalers, has set up a scrimshaw museum with artistically carved whale bones and teeth.

 Notes on the itinerary